Gallmond/tic80-cgol/readme.md

 <img src="cover.gif" style="width:100%;image-rendering: pixelated;">

-First version ran at only 3 frames as second but after optimisation and removing interactive features this now runs at 35-ish.
 Might be interesting to re-make it and keep some interactive stuff.

+## Notes
+- a one-dimensional array to store the grid was much faster, but introduced wrapping around on the sides.
+Proper game of life implementations use an infinite plane instead.
+- First version ran at only 3 frames as second but after optimisation and removing interactive features this now runs at 35-ish.